gravitational/teleport/docs/admin-guide.md

 |start       | Starts the Teleport daemon.
 |configure   | Dumps a sample configuration file in YAML format into standard output.
 |version     | Shows the Teleport version.
 |status      | Shows the status of a Teleport connection.
-This command is only available from inside of an active SSH seession.
+This command is only available from inside of an active SSH session.
 |help        | Shows help.

 When experimenting you can quickly start `teleport` with verbose logging by typing